IECMH Program Structure

 Program Structure/Program Curriculum

 The IECMH Certificate program includes a specified sequence of courses and experiences.
 All courses are required for both credit- and CEU-seeking students, with the exception of assessment courses that may be waived with documentation of prior training.
-The first two years involve class participation, academic reading and writing, infant observation, small group process, student presentations, reflective practice, and individual case studies and projects.
-A third year may include Mental Health Consultation Supervision.
+The two-year program involves class participation, academic reading and writing, infant observation, small group process, student presentations, reflective practice, and individual case studies and projects.

 |CPsy5501 I (3 credits)||Foundations of Infant and Early Childhood Mental Health|